 Nonconforming Product made available for distribution

-Quality Organization representative shall verify completeness of <DevNotificationTitle> record, register it and assign DNRN.
+Quality Organization representative shall verify completeness of {{ DevNotificationTitle }} record, register it and assign DNRN.

 Investigation

-Quality Organization registers submitted <DevNotificationTitle> record, assigns DNRN and initiates Deviation or Nonconformance investigation.
+Quality Organization registers submitted {{ DevNotificationTitle }} record, assigns DNRN and initiates Deviation or Nonconformity investigation.
 Quality Organization determines and assigns Investigators who will take part in the particular investigation.
 Investigators may represent different Departments depending on the area of investigation and their SME’s expertise areas.

 If Material or Product Conformity is in question, Quality Organization ensures that all involved Materials or Products are segregated (placed in quarantine) until the following steps occur:

-Investigation is completed to determine Conformance/Nonconformance of Product/Material.
+Investigation is completed to determine Conformance/Nonconformity of Product/Material.

 Final decision is made regarding product/material disposition and the decision is approved.

-Quarantine and release status are documented on the <DevReportTitle>.
+Quarantine and release status are documented on the {{ DevReportTitle }}.

-Major and Critical Deviations or Nonconformances
+Major and Critical Deviations or Nonconformities

-The following investigation shall be done if the Deviation or Nonconformance is classified as Major or Critical:
+The following investigation shall be done if the Deviation or Nonconformity is classified as Major or Critical:

 Perform comprehensive document review and conduct interviews with Observers.